The Strange Intimacy Of Meeting People While Traveling

 Travel softens that distance.

-Maybe it’s because everyone is outside their comfort zone a little.
+Maybe it's because everyone is outside their comfort zone.

 There's a strange honesty that exists between travelers.

-You meet someone in a hostel kitchen, on an overnight bus, or during a walking tour and within hours you’re talking about relationships, heartbreak, family dynamics, life plans, or fears you rarely discuss so openly at home.
+You meet someone in a hostel kitchen, on an overnight bus, or during a walking tour, and within hours you're talking about family, relationships, heartbreak, careers, or fears you rarely share so openly at home.

-I think part of that comes from the temporary nature of travel itself.
+I think the temporary nature of travel has something to do with it.

 There's less pressure.